gumaerc-testorg/6.911-january-iap-2006/content/pages/lecture-notes/chapter2_5.md

 Data
 ----

 Audio and textgrid files are provided below for users who want to duplicate the results in the tutorial.
-Praat software, which is described in the [tools]({{< baseurl >}}/pages/tools) section, can be used to open these files and recreate the windows displayed in the screenshots.
+Praat software, which is described in the {{% resource_link 18794a87-cedd-8802-922b-277d3a7d8d3d "tools" %}} section, can be used to open these files and recreate the windows displayed in the screenshots.

-Figure 2.5.1, Figure 2.5.2, Figure 2.5.3, Figure 2.5.4, Figure 2.5.5, Figure 2.5.6, and Figure 2.5.7 ([ZIP]({{< baseurl >}}/resources/chap25)) (The ZIP file contains: 7 .TextGrid files, and 7 .wav files.)
+Figure 2.5.1, Figure 2.5.2, Figure 2.5.3, Figure 2.5.4, Figure 2.5.5, Figure 2.5.6, and Figure 2.5.7 ({{% resource_link 883f8a54-3c53-ed64-89b6-00a78b7a57aa "ZIP" %}}) (The ZIP file contains: 7 .TextGrid files, and 7 .wav files.)